AndyWalker81/ProgrammingForDataAnalysis_Assessment/README.md

 ## Description of Notebook

-The notebook contains an explanation of a number of features of the numpy.random package:
+The Jupyter notebook associated with the README contains an explanation of a number of features of the numpy.random package:

 - Simple random data
 - Permutations